Note: The links below will

 will begin the first of four space walks scheduled for STS-92.

-Watch streaming video on to see continuing coverage of
+Watch streaming video on NASA TV to see continuing coverage of

 14 October 2000 - Another Discovery glitch!
 NASA states: